isacasini/ProgrammingWorkshop/README.md

 ## Lesson schedule and plan (last updated 13.03.2025)
 - 001_Python_Setup (01.04.2025): This tutorial instructs the installation of Python via miniConda and the installation of VSCode.
+- 002_DataTypes (24.04.2025): This tutorial introduces different data types in Python.